What Are Cannabis Terpenes?

 The major reason to consider terpenes when choosing your cannabis is that they all have different effects.
 As mentioned, some terpenes will help you focus while others will help you relax.
 Some may help you fall asleep while others will help you stay energetic.
 This means that you can ensure you get what you want out of your cannabis by choosing one with the appropriate terpenes.
 If, for example, you want to boost your mood, you'll want to pick a strain with a high limonene terpene profile.
 For pain relief, you should look for beta-caryophyllene.

-Terpenes are compounds in the cannabis plant that give it its distinctive aroma and flavor.
-There are over 100 different cannabis terpenes, with each strain having its unique terpene profile.
-Every terpene produces various additional benefits, such as relaxation, memory retention, or pain relief.
-Terpenes also interact with cannabinoids to increase their effectiveness.
-Additionally, you encounter the same terpenes in cannabis plants that are also prevalent in many other plants you already knew about, and as such, make terpenes perfectly legal and safe to consume.
+Terpenes are compounds found in the cannabis plant that give it its distinctive aroma and flavor, and there are over 100 different cannabis terpenes.
+Each cannabis strain has its own unique terpene profile, and different terpenes can produce various additional benefits, such as relaxation, memory retention, or pain relief.
+Terpenes can also interact with cannabinoids, such as THC and CBD, to increase their effectiveness.
+Additionally, many of the same terpenes found in cannabis plants are also prevalent in other plants, making them perfectly legal and safe to consume.